ejschulte/hpe-esxi-builder/README.md

 3. ***Recommended*** Create a virtual environment.
 This may require a support package to be installed.
     - `python3 -m venv .venv`
 4. Activate your virtual environment
-    - `source -m .venv/bin/activate`
+    - `source .venv/bin/activate`
 5. Install the required packages
     - `pip install six psutil lxml pyopenssl`
-6. Find the python path
+6. Find the Python path
     - `which python`
 7. Set the PythonPath for VCF.PowerCLI
-    -  `pwsh -Command Set-PowerCliConfiguration -PythonPath /path/to/venv/python -Scope User`
+	- `pwsh -Command Set-PowerCLIConfiguration -PythonPath /path/to/venv/python -Scope User`
 8. Verify PythonPath by executing
-    - `pwsh -Command Get-PowerCLIConfiguration | Select-Object -property PythonPath`
+	- `pwsh -Command Get-PowerCLIConfiguration | Select-Object -Property PythonPath`
 9. Download the VMware depot file and Synergy SPP ISO from the appropriate sources.

 ## What do these scripts do?

-Automate creation of a patched ESXi image profile and export artifacts from an HPE Synergy SPP ISO and a VMware depot ZIP.
+Automates the creation of a patched ESXi image profile and exports artifacts from an HPE Synergy SPP ISO and a VMware depot ZIP.

 In brief: